teimilola/teimilola.github.io/resume.md

 ## POSTERS

 * Antoniak, Maria, Eric Bell, and Fei Xia. ”Extracting Topically Related Synonyms from Twitter.”
-In Workshop for Women in Machine Learning (WiML), collocated with NIPS 2015.
+In *Workshop for Women in Machine Learning (WiML)*, collocated with *NIPS 2015*.

 <br>